Borg (drink)

 A borg (sometimes BORG, short for blackout rage gallon) is a mixed drink made in a plastic gallon jug, generally containing water, vodka, flavored drink mix such as MiO or Kool-Aid, and sometimes electrolyte mix such as Pedialyte.
 The drink gained popularity at universities in the United States in the early 2020s, spreading among members of Generation Z on TikTok in late 2022 and early 2023.
 A borg is designed to be held and consumed by one individual throughout a party, distinguishing it from older communally-served party drinks (which may have similar ingredients) such as jungle juice and punch.
 Drinkers typically label their borg jug with a nickname, often a pun on the word "borg."

 A borg's high alcohol content and convenient packaging facilitates binge drinking, with a typical recipe calling for a fifth of vodka, equivalent to about 16 drinks.
 The drink has been touted as a hangover remedy and a harm reduction strategy, supposedly counteracting the effects of alcohol with water and electrolytes, but these claims are not grounded in scientific evidence.

 Officials blamed borg consumption for a mass hospitalization event at the University of Massachusetts Amherst in March 2023.

 History

-Borgs originated at parties at state universities in the United States as early as 2018, especially at large outdoor daytime parties, or "darties".
+Borgs gained popularity during parties at state universities in the United States as early as 2018, especially at large outdoor daytime parties, or "darties".
 The drink's popularity grew throughout the following few years, largely due to video trends on TikTok in which drinkers shared recipes and punny nicknames for their borgs.
 The COVID-19 pandemic may have also contributed to the popularity of the drink, as it is typically consumed by one person and not shared, reducing the risk of germ transmission.